Surrey Heathland Partnership

 Since October 2023, we now run a weekly volunteer task programme for two of the Surrey Heathland Partnership partners on key rare heathland sites in the Guildford and Woking areas, centred around Pirbright.
 These countryside volunteering task sessions have proven very successful and are being well received and well attended by the local communities.

-During the autumn 2024 season, Surrey Heathland Partnership task leader Tasha is running regular practical conservation volunteering task sessions on Wednesdays and Thursdays on various, rare heathland sites across our partnership area.
-There is also one scheduled Tuesday task session on offer this season taking place in early November.
+During the winter 2025 season, Surrey Heathland Partnership task leader Tasha is running regular practical conservation volunteering task sessions on Wednesdays and Thursdays on various, rare heathland sites across our partnership area.

-We are always keen to welcome more heathland habitat helpers to join our great local Surrey Heathland Partnership conservation crew, so please do come and join in and give it a try, the more the merrier.
-You can join in for the full session or just for the morning.
-Our tasks run from 10am to 3pm.
+We are always keen to welcome more heathland habitat helpers to join our fantastic, friendly local Surrey Heathland Partnership conservation crew, so please do come and give it a try, the more the merrier.
+You can join in for the full session or just for the morning and there is no fixed commitment.
+Our heathland task sessions run from 10am to 3pm.

 Please see our Surrey Countryside Partnerships Facebook page to gain an insight into our conservation volunteering sessions.